LukasME/assignment-gis/README.md

 ```

 **View options(leaflet/mapbox)**:
-There is an option of changin style of Tiling used in map.
-This can be changed by clicking on cog controls and selecting the desired one:
+There is an option for changing style of Tiling used in a map.
+Tiling can be changed by clicking on a cog control button, selecting the desired view and pressing apply button.
+There are the possible choices:
  * OpenStreetMaps
- * MapBox default
+ * MapBox Basic
- * MapBox dark
+ * MapBox Dark
- * MapBox light
+ * MapBox Light

-MapView were created from the Dark and Light template in the mapBox studio respectively.
+We created MapBox Dark and MapBox Light Tilings from the Dark and Light template in the mapBox studio respectively.
 Deviations from the original templates are only minimal.
-For example water color in Light view was adjusted to be a bit more blue and color of town labels were adjusted from grey to black for better readability.
+For example, color of water in MapBox Light view was adjusted to be a bit more blue and color of town labels were adjusted from grey to black for better readability of text.

-Interface for view options can be seen in the image at the end of this README file.
+These options are showed on an image that can be found at the end of this README file.

 **Creating indices to improve performance**: